Jane Radcliffe

-Jane Browne, (née Lady Jane Radcliffe; c.1532 – 22 July 1552) was an English noblewoman.
+Lady Jane Browne, (née Jane Radcliffe; c.1532 – 22 July 1552) was an English noblewoman.

 Family

 Jane Radcliffe was the daughter of Robert Radcliffe, 1st Earl of Sussex, by his second wife, Margaret Stanley, daughter of Thomas Stanley, 2nd Earl of Derby, and Anne Hastings, the daughter of Edward Hastings, 2nd Baron Hastings.
 Jane had one sister, born of the same parents, Anne Radcliffe, who married Thomas Wharton, 2nd Baron Wharton.

-By her father's other marriages Jane had several half-brothers: Henry Radcliffe, 2nd Earl of Sussex, Sir Humphrey Radcliffe (c.
-1508/9–13 August 1566), George Radcliffe., a brother who died in infancy, and Sir John Radcliffe.
+By her father's other marriages Jane had several half-brothers: Henry Radcliffe, 2nd Earl of Sussex, Sir Humphrey Radcliffe (c.1508/9 – 13 August 1566), George Radcliffe, a brother who died in infancy, and Sir John Radcliffe.

 Marriage and issue

 Jane Radcliffe married Anthony Browne, 1st Viscount Montague (d.
 19 October 1592), the oldest son of Sir Anthony Browne and his first wife, Alice Gage.
-Jane Radcliffe Browne was not styled Viscountess Montague in life, as Anthony Browne would not be created 1st Viscount Montague until September 1554, over two years after her death.
+Jane Radcliffe Browne was not styled Viscountess Montague in life, as Anthony Browne was not created 1st Viscount Montague until September 1554, over two years after her death.

 Jane and Anthony Browne had 2 children, twins, a boy and a girl, born 22 July 1552: